East and North Hertfordshire NHS Trust (ENHT) has renewed its new electronic patient record (EPR) contract with Dedalus.

 The trust provides a range of general and specialist services across its hospitals and units, including maternity, blood tests, accident and emergency (A&E) and radiology.

 ENHT has had its Lorenzo EPR system since 2017 after initially signing a contract for it through a national programme which ended in 2022.
-The trust was therefore required to contract directly for continued support.
+After DXC Technology [the supplier behind Lorenzo] completed the sale of its healthcare provider software business to the Dedalus Group in April 2021, the EPR contract was renewed.

 They are currently working on their future EPR strategy for a long-term solution, as part of the NHS Frontline Digitisation programme.